-While traveling around Arizona we stopped at Saguaro National Park, in Tucson.
+While traveling Arizona we stopped at Saguaro National Park, in Tucson.
 The park is located in the Sonoran Desert.

 The giant cacti, called Saguaros, are protected and preserved within the park.